 • Umbrella (this is such a cute idea – open the umbrella, set it upside down, and fill it with your Easter basket items!)

-And for the filler, here are some ideas:
+And here are some Easter basket fillers:

-• Pom poms (we use these for transferring activities and in arts and crafts all the time)
+• Pom poms: We use these for transferring activities and in arts and crafts all the time.

-• Shredded paper (grab any paper that needs to be recycled and have a tearing/shredding party with your toddlers!)
+• Shredded paper: Grab any paper that needs to be recycled and have a tearing/shredding party with your toddlers!

 Easter basket and grass alternatives-Montessori